jackivan88/wseh2017-18/Chapter 4.1 Understanding Culture.md

 ## Guided Practice

-1. Explain the Rally Swap structure
-2. Rally Swap: What are some elements of culture?
+1. Rally Swap: What are some elements of culture?
-3. Rally Swap: How do people in Greece interact with their environment differently than people in Japan?
+2. Rally Swap: How do people in Greece interact with their environment differently than people in Japan?

 ## Independent Practice